BAK2K3/WYSPA/README.md

 list(mongo.db.messages.aggregate("sample": {"size": 1}}]))
 ```

-This feature grants users a similar feature to the “endless scroll” of modern social media platforms, but through unbiased selection, and unaffected by a user’s network of following.
+This feature grants users a similar feature to the "endless scroll" of modern social media platforms, but through unbiased selection, and unaffected by a user’s network of following.
 A random **Wyspa** is presented to the user when the page is visited, or through interacting with the **Random Wyspa** icon in the action bar of the currently displayed **Wyspa.**

 ### Map